Building Strong Families

 Income Generation Assistance

 BSF staff begin by evaluating the existing livelihoods of a new family.
 Where needed, staff work with the family to develop a business plan that considers the skills and interests of the working adults that aims to generate more income for the welfare of the whole family over 18 months.
+Local business leaders may help with training and business planning.
 Assistance is then provided in the form of a small grant or micro-loan to help establish or further develop successful and sustainable livelihoods over time.

 It is a BSF goal that within 18 months, each family becomes financially sustainable so they can fully support their own children.